docusign/docusign-esign-node-client/README.md

 Getting Started
 ----------

-Install the client locally:  `npm install docusign-node` (note you may have to use `sudo` based on your permissions)
+Install the client locally:  `npm install docusign --save --save-exact` (note you may have to use `sudo` based on your permissions)

 The below examples show you how to:
 - Create a DocuSign Object with an Integrator Key and a Target DocuSign Environment